AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Storage.md

     // Use the default http client
     client := sdk.NewClient(nil, conf)

-    //Create an account that add a new exchange offer from account, err := client.NewAccountFromPrivateKey(privateKey)
+    // Some an account that will owner of a new drive owner, err := client.NewAccountFromPrivateKey(privateKey)
 	handleError(err)

     var driveAccount *sdk.Account

-    // Create a new replicator
+    // Some new replicator
     replicator, err := client.NewAccount()
     handleError(err)